przemsen/BookmarksBase/README.md

 - Improved concurrency while downloading sites
 - Regex support
 - Small improvements in BookmarksBase.Search interface
+- Logging importer output written to file
+- Erroneous urls are now printed at the end of the log

 ## 1.0.0 &mdash; 2015-05-16 ##